Best Practice

 Let's look at thematic analysis, its role in qualitative research methods, and how ATLAS.ti can help you form themes from raw data to generate a theoretical framework.

 The main objective of research is to order data into meaningful patterns and generate new knowledge arising from theories about that data.
 Quantitative data is analyzed to measure a phenomenon's quantifiable aspects (e.g., an element's melting point, the effective income tax rate in the suburbs).
-The advantage of quantitative research is that data is often already structured, or at least easily structured, to draw insights from numerical values quickly.
+The advantage of quantitative research is that data is often already structured, or at least easily structured, to quickly draw insights from numerical values.

 A useful metaphor for thematic analysis

 Imagine that you have a bag of marbles.
 Each marble has one of a set of different colors.
-If you were to sort the marbles by color, you can determine how many colors are in the bag and which colors are the most common.
+If you were to sort the marbles by color, you could determine how many colors are in the bag and which colors are the most common.

-Figure 2: Think of thematic analysis as sorting a bag of marbles.
+Think of thematic analysis as sorting a bag of marbles.
 How do you determine which color marble is the most common?
 Photo by Crissy Jarvis.

 A simple example of thematic analysis